 1.5kW Solar System

-Last Updated: 7th Jan 2026
+Last Updated: 27th May 2026

 The humble 1.5kW solar system was Australia’s most popular solar power system from about 2011 to 2013.
 It has now been well and truly overtaken in popularity by the 6.6kW system as entry level and increasingly by 10kW solar.

 Why was 1.5kW so popular?
-Well, before Jan 1 2013 the rebate system was skewed to max out at 1.5kW.
+Well, before Jan 1, 2013, the rebate system was skewed to max out at 1.5kW.
 Due to a scheme called the “solar multiplier” you used to get twice the rebate for the first 1.5kW of any system, compared to subsequent kWs.
 So in terms of dollars per kW, a 1.5kW system represented the best value.

 However, all that has now changed.
 The “solar multiplier” which favoured 1.5kW solar systems is gone.
 But don’t panic!
-Australia still has a very generous solar rebate program operating nationally.
+Australia still has a generous solar rebate program operating nationally.

 How many solar panels make up a 1.5kW system?

-Back when they were popular, a 1.5kW may have had six 250W solar panels.
+Back when they were popular, a 1.5kW system may have had six 250W solar panels.
 Each was around 1.6m x 1m, so you needed at least 10m² of roof space.

-To give you a feel for how big 10m2 is this picture may help:
+To give you a feel for how big 10m² is, this picture may help:

 And here’s what a 1.5kW system looks like on a roof (this one is made up of 9 x 165W panels – so it’s a *really* old system):